-A muscle strain is damage to a muscle or its attaching tendons.
+A muscle strain is a damage to a muscle or its attaching tendons.
 Also known as a “pulled muscle,” a muscle strain can result from strenuous activity.
-In the case of a severe muscle strain, the muscle can tear and small blood vessels can be damaged, causing localized bleeding and pain.
+In severe muscle strain, the muscle can tear, and small blood vessels can be damaged, causing localized bleeding and pain.

-- Muscle strain can occur during the course of normal activities when undue stress is placed on the lower back.
+- Muscle strains can occur during the course of normal activities when undue stress is placed on the lower back.

-- Frequent causes of muscle strain include lifting a heavy object, lifting while twisting, or a sudden movement or fall.
+- Frequent causes of muscle strains include lifting a heavy object, lifting while twisting, or a sudden movement or fall.

-- Sports injuries are also a frequent cause of muscle strain.
+- Sports injuries are also a frequent cause of muscle strains.

 - Risk factors include poor physical conditioning, fatigue, and improper warm-up before exercising.

-Symptoms of muscle strain range from a mild ache to debilitating pain and can include:
+Symptoms range from a mild ache to debilitating pain and can include:

-- Pain when the specific muscle or the joint in relation to that muscle is used
+- Pain when the specific muscle or the joint concerning that muscle is used.

-- During a physical exam, your pain specialist can check for swelling and points of tenderness in the affected area.
+- During a physical exam, your pain specialist can check for swelling and tenderness points in the affected area.

-- X-rays can be taken to rule out a fracture or other bone injury as the source of the problem.
+- X-rays can be taken to rule out a fracture or other bone injury as the problem’s source.

 - MRIs can also be used to diagnose the injury.

-At PMIR Medical Center, we understand that pain is a complex condition that affects the whole person – body, mind and spirit.
-We provide a comprehensive, multidisciplinary approach to treatment, customizing the most effective treatment plans for our patients and empowering them to become a collaborative partner in their recovery process.
+At PMIR Medical Center, we understand that pain is a complex condition that affects the whole person – body, mind, and spirit.
+We provide a comprehensive, multidisciplinary approach to treatment, customizing the most effective treatment plans for our patients and empowering them to become collaborative partners in their recovery process.